 Step-by-step guide to intranet content audits

-Step 1: Decide upon your content inventory format
+STEP 1: Decide upon your content inventory format.

+A spreadsheet will help you easily create specific headings you need to identify and categorize your content.
 Typical column headings in a content audit spreadsheet include:

 - Content Name